 How to identify insects on indoor plants:

-The size of a pin head, spider mites can be either brown or almost colorless.
+Spider mites The size of a pinhead, spider mites can be either brown or almost colorless.
 They collect themselves on the undersides of leaves where they leave light dots or stippling from feeding.
-If the population is large, webbing can be seen, leaving no question about which insect is present.
+If the population is large, the webbing can be seen, leaving no question about which insect is present.
 A plant with spider mites will show leaves that turn yellow, dry up and fall off.

 Aphids are one of the least damaging pests to plants as long as the infestation is not very heavy.
 If aphid numbers get big, the plant will experience wilting with curling and yellowing leaves.
 Aphids come in many colors and leave a sticky secretion on the plant leaves and stems.